jimmoffitt/developer_advocate.blog/metadataEvolution/hpt_timeline.md

    + **Tweets geo-tagged by the user.** The available geo-tagging history is dependent on the Historical API you are using.
 With Historical PowerTrack, geo-referencing starts on September 1, 2011.
 When the Historical PowerTrack archive was built, all geo-tagging before this date was not included.

    + **Account profile ‘home’ location set by user.**  As with Tweet geo, the methods to match and the time periods available depends on the Historical API you are using.
 With Historical PowerTrack, these Profile Geo metadata is available starting in June 2014.
+For Tweets posted before the Profile Geo metadata, the bio_location: Operator is available which can be used to match on non-normalized user input.

 #### Shared links and media